cspjst/DOPE/README.md

         f'
         s'
 ```

 #### Data Entry:
-Data had even more complex rules, a fascinating glimpse into the extreme constraints of the era:
+Data had even more complex rules, a fascinating glimpse into the extreme constraints of the era.
+A value like 5.297 x 10¹⁰ was painstakingly built and then committed to the computer's memory with the stop codes every 5 characters: 5.297'+10'.

-> "For data you must type two numbers of up to 5 characters each, followed by stop-codes...
-The exponent must have three characters consisting of sign and two digits."

-A value like 5.297 x 10¹⁰ was painstakingly typed as `5.297'+10'`.

 #### Compilation and Execution:
 Finally, the user would load the "DOPE COMPILER" tape via the photoelectric reader, then feed their newly created program/data tape into the typewriter reader.
 A specific sequence of button presses on the LGP-30's console would set the compilation in motion.